dkzndkfk12-gif/Quantum-Enhanced-Deep-Learning-Cryptanalysis-on-Round-Reduced-Speck32-64/README.md

    - classical_resnet.py: Training ResNet.

 ## **3. Evaluation**: key_rank & bayesian folder
-   - quanvh_keyrank.py: Rank all last round subkeys by using a trained QuanvH.
+   - [model_name]_keyrank.py: Rank all last round subkeys by using a trained model.
-   - conv_keyrank.py: Rank all last round subkeys by using a trained Conv.
+   - [model_name]_bayesian_singleround.py: Recover the last round key by using one neural distinguisher without any round extension.
-   - resnet_keyrank.py: Rank all last round subkeys by using a trained ResNet.
+   - [model_name]_bayesian: Recover 10-round subkey by using two neural distinguishers based on the Gohr's Bayesian key search technique.